Finding the best cycling routes in Europe can be tricky. There are so many to choose from that it can be quite overwhelming.

 The Julian Alps are some of Slovenia’s best-kept secrets.
 On this loop, you’ll ride 324 kilometres of challenging terrain and beautiful scenery.

 The Tour of the Julian Alps is one of many Slovenia cycling routes that provide jaw-dropping views.
+It may not be the longest distance, but the rewarding landscapes make it one of the best bike routes Europe has tucked away – a true hidden gem.

 For GPX files and more in-depth detail, read our guide to cycling in Slovenia here.